March 1949 Syrian coup d'état: Background

-Political context and allegations of American involvement
+American involvement in the coup d'état

 There are "highly controversial" allegations that the American legation in Syria, headed by James Hugh Keeley, Jr., and the Central Intelligence Agency (CIA) engineered the coup.
+Allegations and documentation of American involvement in the coup are underscored by the correspondence between Colonel Za'im and Western organizations such as the Central Intelligence Agency (CIA) preceding the coup.
+Formally an undercover Assistant Military attaché, undercover CIA operative Stephen J. Meade became intimately acquainted with Colonel Za'im several weeks prior to the coup.
+Meade was considered Za'im's "principal Western confidant" during Za'im's brief time in power, and alongside Miles Copeland Jr. (CIA Damascus Station Chief) had been described as playing a key role in orchestrating the coup.
+Available evidence, however, suggests that Za'im was in little need of prodding from the Americans.
+Per the British military attaché, Za'im had been contemplating a coup since March 1947, over a year before he was introduced to Meade on November 30, 1948.

-Assistant military attaché (and undercover CIA officer) Stephen J. Meade, who became intimately acquainted with Colonel Za'im several weeks prior to the coup and was considered Za'im's "principal Western confidant" during Za'im's brief time in power, has been described as the coup's architect, along with the CIA's Damascus station chief, Miles Copeland Jr. Copeland later authored several books with "extraordinarily detailed accounts of CIA operations in, among other countries, Syria, Egypt, and Iran" that are considered "one of the most revelatory set of writings by a former U.S. intelligence officer ever published."
+Copeland later authored several books with "extraordinarily detailed accounts of CIA operations in, among other countries, Syria, Egypt, and Iran" that are considered "one of the most revelatory set of writings by a former U.S. intelligence officer ever published."
 However, Copeland's memoirs have a strong literary quality and contain many embellishments, which make it difficult to gauge the historical accuracy of the events that he describes.
 Moreover, Copeland's account of the Syrian coup in his 1989 autobiography The Game Player: Confessions of the CIA's Original Political Operative contradicts the earlier version presented in his 1969 The Game of Nations: The Amorality of Power Politics.

+American intervention in Syrian politics had begun before the coup; in July 1947, as Copeland described attempting to eliminate "corruption and intimidation" in Syrian elections.
+Copeland also disclosed that many officials in Washington viewed Syria as a "pilot project" to determine the extent to which America could influence Middle Eastern governments and elections, as Syria was the first former colony in the Middle East to gain complete political independence from European colonial powers.
 In The Game of Nations, Copeland suggested that Syria, as the first former colony in the Arab world to achieve complete political independence from Europe, was perceived in Washington as a test case for America's "capacity for exerting a democratizing influence on Arab countries."
 According to Copeland, the CIA attempted to "police" the July 1947 Syrian national elections, which were marred by fraud, sectarianism, and interference by neighboring Iraq and Transjordan.
-When the elections "produced a weak, minority government" under Quwatli, the stability of which was called into question by Syria's defeat in the 1948 Arab–Israeli War, Keeley and other U.S. officials became concerned "that Syria was on the verge of complete collapse," which could have empowered the Syrian Communist Party or other "radicals" (such as the Ba'ath Party and the Muslim Brotherhood).
-As a result, Keeley became amenable to a military coup "as a way of safeguarding ... the long-term prospects of democracy in the country."
-At Keeley's behest, Copeland wrote, Meade "systematically developed a friendship with Za'im ... suggested to him the idea of a coup d'état, advised him how to go about it, and guided him through the intricate preparations in laying the groundwork for it."